-Separation of suspended and dissolved substances in a liquid.
+Separation of suspended and dissolved substances in a liquid can be made using filters and/or membranes.